History of Mike Vrabel in Timeline

 August 14, 1975: Michael Vrabel Born

 On August 14, 1975, Michael George Vrabel was born.
-He is an American professional football coach and former linebacker who is the head coach of the New England Patriots of the National Football League (NFL).
+He later became a professional football coach and former linebacker.

 1982: Official Recording of Sacks Began

-In 1982, the official recording of sacks began in professional football.
+In 1982, the official recording of sacks began in the NFL.

 1986: Super Bowl XX

-In Super Bowl XX in 1986, William "Refrigerator" Perry scored a Super Bowl touchdown on offense for the Chicago Bears against the Patriots.
+In 1986, during Super Bowl XX, William "Refrigerator" Perry scored a Super Bowl touchdown on offense for the Chicago Bears against the Patriots.

 1993: Attended Ohio State University